anon-oxcs-2024/HomoGDI/README.md

 ```

 ## Zinc Data Setup
-To set up the data necessary for Spm experiments on ZINC, unzip the `hombasis-gt/hombasis-bench/data/zinc-data.zip` file.
+To set up the data necessary for Spm experiments on ZINC, unzip the `hombasis-gt/hombasis-bench/data/zinc-data.zip` file into the `hombasis-gt/hombasis-bench/data` directory.

-To set up data for WLhom experiments on ZINC, unzip the aforementioned `zinc-data.zip` file, and then [download the additional zip file linked here](https://drive.google.com/file/d/14FG_Ai6A7nFowJllF8ODpvCIPmHfyu15/view?usp=sharing).
+To set up data for WLhom experiments on ZINC, unzip the aforementioned `zinc-data.zip` file into the specified directory, and then [download the additional zip file linked here](https://drive.google.com/file/d/14FG_Ai6A7nFowJllF8ODpvCIPmHfyu15/view?usp=sharing).
 Unzip the `additional-zinc-data.zip` file into the `hombasis-gt/hombasis-bench/data/zinc-data` directory.

 ## QM9 Data Setup
 To set up the data necessary for Hom experiments on QM9, unzip the file `hombasis-gt/qm9/data/QM9/v5_homcounts.zip` into the `hombasis-gt/qm9/data/QM9` directory.
 Then, run the python script `hombasis-gt/qm9/data_GraphGym_QM9/save_qm9_hc.py` in order to process the count-enhanced QM9 dataset (will be saved as `datasets/QM9-GraphHC/processed/joined.pt`).